 Make your own do-it-yourself house sparrow nest box by following our DIY Guide

 Purchase a pre-made house sparrow nest box online.
 (Please make sure they are made from FSC certified materials and can be cleaned easily if required)

 Attach the box to an open external wall or tree in the garden

-Make sure it’s clear of obstructions which will stop birds being able to enter or exit easily when in flight
+Make sure it’s clear of obstructions which could stop birds being able to enter or exit easily when in flight